 The main differences are listed below:

 |Cost (non-EU students)||£83||£115|

-The BMAT focuses on judging a candidate’s knowledge and aptitude for the subject that they are applying for, whereas the UCAT only really tests the aptitude of the candidate.
+The BMAT focuses on judging a candidate’s knowledge and aptitude for the subject they are applying for, whereas the UCAT only really tests the candidate's aptitude.
 The UCAT is studied or taken on the computer, rather than candidates having to write anything out.